joebrew/vilaweb/inst/rmd/el_relat_de_la_violencia/README.md

 assault: 'asalt' (ie, asaltar, asalto, asaltan)
 ```

 With the exception of the August 2017 peak with the word "attack" (a function of the terrorist attack on the Ramblas at that time), references to violent words among mainstraim Spanish and Catalan politicians were *low* during the supposed violent rebellion of the Catalan independence movement, but have been increasing since.
+The below chart shows the number of tweets per month containing the titled words.

 ![](figures/unnamed-chunk-8-1.png)

 ### Comparison with actual violent event

 The trend of using event-related violence words at a low frequency, but then increasing their usage over time is the exact *opposite* of how reality is usually perceived and discussed.
-For example, if we examine the use of the words "terror" ("terrorism", "terrorist", etc.) and "rambla" (the location of the August 2017 terrorist attack) among the same group of accounts, we say that there is an initial spike in attention, followed by a long decline (see below chart).
+For example, if we examine the use of the words "terror" ("terrorism", "terrorist", etc.) and "rambla" (the location of the August 2017 terrorist attack) among the same group of accounts, we say that there is an initial spike in attention, followed by a long decline (see below chart with monthly tweets mentioning the strings "rambla" and "terror" among the same politicians as the above chart).
 This is normal for newsworthy events.

 ![](figures/unnamed-chunk-9-1.png)